hernantz/blog/content/its-the-competition-stupid.md

 o haya estado bajo tierra cuando cayo el metiorito.

-Even in an unfair system, competition drives progress.

 A career open to all talents: every person should not have artificial impositions or obstacles that prevent them from pursuing a career/goal, should they have the opportunity and capacity to do it.